eldridgejm/panprob/_sources/parsers.rst.txt

 - :code:`\\mintinline` for inline code.
 - :code:`\\Tf` for true/false questions (whose answer is True).
 - :code:`\\tF` for true/false questions (whose answer is False).

-The default command and environment converters are defined in the :mod:`panprob.parsers.dsctex.converters` module.

 Custom Commands and Environments